Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

     -  Name: **Fabrikam AzSReader1**

-    -  User name: the UPN of the Fabrikam Operator1 user you created in the previous exercise.
+    -  User name: **The UPN of the Fabrikam Operator1 user you created in the previous exercise**.

     -  First name: not set